hyperledger/firefly/README.md

 Please see the
-[Hyperledger FireFly proposal document](https://github.com/kaleido-io/hyperledger-hip/blob/gh-pages/HIPs/firefly.md) for more information about the project goals an architecture.
+[Hyperledger FireFly proposal document](https://github.com/kaleido-io/hyperledger-hip/blob/gh-pages/HIPs/firefly.md) for more information about the project goals and architecture.

 ## FireFly repos